With the investigation into this tragic disaster widening and speeding up, more crew members now find themselves in custody.

 How's the investigation on the ferry's operator -- the Chonghaejin Marine Company progressing?

-The special prosecutorial investigative team raided some ten offices and homes of
+The special prosecutorial investigative team raided ten offices as well as houses of Yoo Byung-eon ealier today.

 Prosecutors are closely looking into whether Yoo and his two sons, have evaded taxes or embezzled funds by making illegal foreign transactions.